 One of the top reasons this happens is that the foundation on which she bases her worth is built on unstable ground.
 In other words, her self-esteem is based on factors outside of herself, such as how much money or success she has, who her partner is, how she looks, what her social status is, etc. When a woman’s worth is based on these external elements she will always be vulnerable to falling into this dysfunctional and self-destructive behavioral pattern.”

 I’m not sure I agree with the statement that this only happens to those whose self-esteem is based on factors outside of herself.
 I know I don’t base my self-worth on things such as money or looks, or social status one bit.
 I think that I simply was in too much pain.

-It always sounds so simple when you read things like this, but I agree that in order for a betrayed to get their self-esteem back and recover from infidelity is indeed through loving and accepting themselves and realize that, yes, they are okay just the way they are – faults and all.
+It always sounds so simple when you read things like this, but I agree that for a betrayed person to get their self-esteem back and recover from infidelity is by loving and accepting themselves and realizing that, yes, they are okay just the way they are – faults and all.